Shaykh Tusi: Usuli School

 He compared the positions of the different legal schools of Islam and showed that there is little difference between them.
 Tusi, like his masters, refuted the legal analogy (Qiyyas Fiqhi) in his manual of Usul Fiqh.

 Importance of reason

 His emphasis was on the rational dimension of religion, underlining that principles like the commandment to good and prohibition of evil are indispensable according to reason.
 Shaykh Tusi also used rational arguments to validate consensus (ijma) as derived from the principle of lutf.
 According to lutf, God must provide believers with the conditions for religious obedience.

+Contribution

 Najaf Seminary

 According to some scholars, Tusi established the Hawzeh of Najaf after migrating from Baghdad.

 Works

 Tusi wrote over fifty works in different Islamic branches of knowledge such as philosophy, hadith, theology, biography, historiography, exegesis, and tradition.
 Of the four authoritative sources of the Shiites, two are by Tusi: the basic reference books Tahdhib al-Ahkam and Al-Istibsar.
 Both of them pertain to hadiths of Islamic jurisprudence.
 Other books include: